 The local eviction moratorium implemented during the pandemic has prevented a wave of evictions in response to large-scale employment loss, but renters will ultimately still owe this back rent.
-Throughout the pandemic, the Census Household Pulse survey reported that 10-14% of households in Oregon responded that they were worried about their ability to pay rent.
+In mid-December 2020, the Census Household Pulse survey reported that 14% of households in Oregon responded that they were worried about their ability to pay rent.

 Stable housing is linked to a number of positive health and social outcomes for individuals, families, and communities.
 Rental assistance is a key strategy to support renters.
-The COVID-19 pandemic has resulted in unprecedented numbers of layoffs and furloughs, leading to even deeper racial disparities and challenges to pay rent and remain stably housed.
-A COVID-19 Emergency Rent Assistance program will continue into FY 2022 and includes \$48.8 million to support more households with rent assistance.
+The COVID-19 pandemic has resulted in unprecedented numbers of layoffs and furloughs leading to even deeper racial disparities and challenges to pay rent and remain stably housed.
+A COVID-19 Emergency Rent Assistance program will continue into FY 2022, to support more households with rent assistance.